-Please see Attachment 1 for SCE's IF's, RNU's, DNU's10, and DU's allocated to the Generating Facility for physical interconnection, to provide for the requested MW export at the POI taking into account the requested Deliverability, and in support of ACDS.
+Please see Attachment 1 for SCE's IF's, RNU's, DNU's, and DU's allocated to the Generating Facility for physical interconnection, to provide for the requested MW export at the POI taking into account the requested Deliverability.
 Please note that SCE considered current system configuration, approved SCE sponsored projects, and all queued generation in determining scope for IFs and/or Plan of Service but will not "reserve" the identified scope of upgrades for the proposed POI unless a GIA is executed per the specified timelines shown in Tale L.1.